StartBlogWebsite maintenancePagespeed analysis made easy - measure the loading time of my homepage with one mouse click

 How fast is my website?

-In the following, we would like to introduce a tool that provides comprehensive and clear performance data and concrete improvement options at the click of a mouse.
-It is a browser add-on called "All-In-One PageSpeed Test", which is available for Mozilla Firefox as well as Google Chrome.
+In the following, we would like to introduce a tool that provides comprehensive and clear performance data and specific opportunities for improvement at the click of a mouse.
+It is a browser add-on called "All-In-One PageSpeed Test", which is available for Mozilla Firefox and Google Chrome.
+After installation, the add-on places an icon in the browser window which, when clicked, displays pagespeed reports from Yellow Lab Tools, Google's Pagespeed Insights and GTmetrix in three new tabs for the page currently displayed in the browser.

 These three services each give an overall rating between 0 and 100 and list the criteria evaluated in detail.

-They set different priorities and can therefore also arrive at different ratings for a website.
-However, this is what makes the compilation of these offers so attractive, because the results obtained complement each other very well and provide a comprehensive overall picture of the performance.
+They focus on different aspects and can therefore arrive at different ratings for a website.
+However, this is what makes the compilation of these offers so attractive, as the results obtained complement each other very well and provide a comprehensive overall picture of performance.
+All offers also provide detailed information and in some cases specific instructions on how optimisations can be implemented and how important or promising the proposed improvements are.

 This makes it quick and easy to assess the performance of one's own web presence, to receive suggestions for optimisation and to monitor the success of implemented optimisation steps through further tests.